jsoma/tabletop/README.md

 `debug` returns on debug mode, which gives you plenty of messaging about what's going on under the hood.

+`callbackContext` sets the `this` for your callback.
+It's the tabletop object by default.

 ### Tabletop itself

 Once you've initialized a `tabletop` object you can access its good parts.